-If only one tooth needs to be rebuilt by our team, pairing a single implant with an all-porcelain, implant-retained crown will likely be the best way to go about it.
+If only one tooth needs to be rebuilt by our team, pairing a single implant with an all-porcelain crown will likely be the best way to go about it.
 Unlike a traditional bridge, the crown won’t threaten the health of the surrounding natural teeth, and the finished result will be so seamlessly lifelike that those around you likely won’t even be able to point out the new addition!

 Contrary to popular belief, many patients missing most or all of their natural teeth can be great candidates for dental implants.
-Instead of replacing every single missing tooth with its own individual implant (a process that can quickly become very expensive), our dentists will recommend an implant-retained denture that attaches to a small number of strategically angled implants throughout the mouth.
+Instead of replacing every single missing tooth with its own individual implant (a process that can quickly become very expensive), our dentists will recommend an implant denture that attaches to a small number of strategically angled implants throughout the mouth.
 This type of denture can be permanently fixed in place or kept removable if a patient is already used to wearing a traditional prosthetic.

 When considering dental implants as a viable tooth replacement, cost is an understandable concern.
-However, it’s important to keep in mind that every patient’s needs are different – that’s why our dentists at White Clay Dental will need to perform a dedicated implant consultation before they can provide a confident price estimate for your particular situation.
-They will take into account the types of restorations needed, the placement of abutments (connectors), if any health-minded procedures like periodontal therapy are required before treatment begins, and so on.
+However, it’s important to keep in mind that every patient’s needs are different – that’s why our dentists at White Clay Dental Associates will need to perform a dedicated implant consultation before they can provide a confident price estimate for your particular situation.
+They will consider the types of restorations needed, the placement of abutments (connectors), if any health-minded procedures like periodontal therapy are required before treatment begins, and so on.

 Rest assured that dental implants are designed to stand the test of time, providing unparalleled durability, aesthetic value, and longevity.
 Simply put, they are an investment worth making!